 Use an airtight container to stop ice crystals from forming and store it at the back of your freezer where it will be safe from temperature changes when the freezer is opened and closed.
 This ice cream, if stored properly will easily keep for 2-3 months (if you can leave it that long).

-How to scoop ice cream
+Tips on how to scoop ice cream

 - Take it out of the freezer and let it sit for 3 minutes before serving